“Commissioner Grayson will see you now.”

 The door at her back opened, allowed some extra light to creep into the still too dark room.
 She fought not to turn, Dread holding her gaze until the door shut once again.

 “Now Alice, you will remain quiet until asked a direct question.
 Do you understand?”
 Dread betrayed no emotion, he had become the Commissioner of the Supernatural Intelligence Bureau, leader of the Paladins.
 Not her parental figure.

 She just nodded back, deciding it was better not to open her mouth at all.
 She didn’t always have a conscious thought on what came out.

 “Okay then, when Mr Wild takes a seat we can start this meeting.”
 His obsidian eyes broke their connection, allowing her to breathe for a second before Mr Wild sat in the seat beside her.

 Why am I here? she asked silently while his eyes stayed blank.
-He knew what she asked, had refused to respond.
+He knew what she had asked, but refused to respond.
 She huffed to herself as she chanced another glance to her right.
 Piercing blue eyes met hers for a fleeting second before she forced herself to look away.

-“Let’s begin then shall we.”
+“Let’s begin then, shall we?”
 Dread tapped once more on the desk.
 “Agent Alice Skye, do you know why you have been asked to attend this meeting?”

 “Do you remember the gentleman next to you?”